peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-13 Heist Two Electric Boogaloo.md

 - The rest of the party rushes down a dusty hallway full of scrolls into an impossibly large room that is almost church-like.
 Things pulsate almost like alive they're alive.
 There are black onyx boxes in a small pavilion, and at end of room a massive hand with an eye in the palm
 - The Priest opens his hand, and an onyx box opens and a skeletal mage comes out
 - He then shoots another black beam of energy at Oz
-	- Oz takes the full damage and Hymn yells, "Don't hurt Oz!" with Thaumaturgy
+	- Oz takes the full damage and Hymn shouts, "Don't hurt Oz!" with Thaumaturgy
 - Oz yells, "I told you fuckers to run!"
 	- Lysanderoth replies, "We did!"
 		- Hymn adds, "Towards you!"